4nkh/hash_rocket/README.md

 # HashRocket

-It's a simple gem to replace the old hash rocket
+It's a simple gem to replace the hash rockets ->

     :symbolize_key => 'value'

-between symbolize keys and their values by the new way:
+by the other ruby symbolize keys convention ->

     symbolize_key: 'value'